martiensk/cocwiki/game-system/skill-rolls.md

 # Pushing the roll
 Gives player a chance to re-roll the dice.
 Failure has dire consequences.
+## Luck
+Instead of pushing the roll, a player can spend luck points to alter the roll.
 # Bonus and penaty die
 A bonus/penalty dice is always an additional 1d10.
 Don't have more than 3 additional die.
 *If there is a bonus and a penalty dice, they cancel each other out.*